querycert/qcert/README.md

 make qcert-runtimes
 ```

-You can override the configuration from the command line to build
+You can override the default targets (JavaScript, Java and Cloudant),
-specific components, for instance:
+from the command line.
+For instance, you can compile the Spark runtime
+by calling:

 ```
 make SPARK=yes qcert-runtimes